dujiepeng/flutter_chat_callkit/README.md

 ## Implement audio and video calling

-You need to make sure that the Agora Chat SDK is initialized before calling ChatCallKitCallKit and ChatCallKitCallKit widget at the top of your widget tree.
+You need to make sure that the Agora Chat SDK is initialized before calling ChatCallKit and ChatCallKit widget at the top of your widget tree.
 You can add it in the `MaterialApp` builder.

 ```
 import 'package:agora_chat_callkit/agora_chat_callkit.dart';